bitjudo/bitjudo.github.io/source/_posts/2014-03-13-building-efficient-dockerfiles-node-dot-js.markdown

 <!-- more -->

-There was a time when each time I'd make a slight modification to my application, I'd spend time waiting for my docker container to reubild, usually waiting for the modules to be reinstalled.
+There was a time when each time I'd make a slight modification to my application, I'd spend time waiting for my docker container to rebuild, usually waiting for the modules to be reinstalled.
 I'd spend more time waiting for the dependencies to rebuild than actually fixing the problem.
 I hope this article helps others get out of that ditch...